Understanding the Kratom Tree

 Kratom is a great painkiller and mood booster.
 Depending on what strains you use, kratom can also function as either a stimulant or a sedative.

 The part of the kratom tree that’s used for medicine is the leaf.
-Kratom leaf can be chewed whole, dried and ground into powder, brewed into tea, and of course, smoked or vaped.
+Kratom leaf can be chewed whole, dried and ground into powder, taken in capsules, brewed into tea, and of course, smoked or vaped.

-Kratom leaf contains a number of active plant compounds called alkaloids.
+Kratom leaf contains several active plant compounds called alkaloids.
 Alkaloids have different effects on the human body.
 Kratom contains so many different alkaloids that researchers have not had a chance to explore them all in detail.
 This is why so many of kratom’s traditional uses have not been fully elucidated.

 Why Would You Want to Smoke Kratom?